EU hits Apple with music streaming charge in boost for Spotify

 Apple rebuffed the EU charge.

-"Spotify has become the largest music subscription service in the world, and we're proud of the role we played in that," Apple said in a statement.
+“Spotify has become the largest music subscription service in the world, and we’re proud of the role we played in that,” it said in a statement.

-This is the first EU antitrust charge against Apple.
-Reuters was the first to report about the imminent EU antitrust charge in March.
+Reuters was first to report about the imminent EU antitrust charge in March.

 Apple Music, launched more recently in 2015, is estimated to have more than 70 million subscribers although the company does not give a separate figure for that part of its business.